 e Data are estimated.

-Sources: Investment Company Institute and Internal Revenue Service Statistics of Income Division
+Sources: Investment Company Institute, Federal Reserve Board, American Council of Life Insurers, and Internal Revenue Service Statistics of Income Division

 How large is the IRA market?

 IRAs have been one of the fastest growing components of the US retirement market during the past decade.
-Totaling $11.3 trillion in assets at the end of September 2020, IRA assets represented more than one-third of the $33.1 trillion US retirement market.
-Assets held in IRAs have increased on average 10 percent per year over the past 26 years, from $1.1 trillion in 1994.
+Totaling $12.6 trillion in assets at the end of the first quarter of 2021, IRA assets represented more than one-third of the $35.4 trillion US retirement market.
+Assets held in IRAs have increased on average 10 percent per year over the past 25 years, from $1.4 trillion in 1996.

 How many US households own IRAs?

 Millions of Americans use IRAs to save for retirement.
 An estimated 47.9 million US households, or 37 percent, owned IRAs as of mid-2019.
 An estimated 36.8 million households owned traditional IRAs, making it the most common type of IRA.
 A total of 26.3 million households owned Roth IRAs, and 8.6 million US households owned employer-sponsored IRAs such as SEP IRAs, SAR-SEP IRAs, or SIMPLE IRAs.